Addiction | 6 min read

 On September 5, 2022

 When mixing drugs and alcohol, most people know it’s not a good idea.
 But, one of the problems is that when people think of drugs, they think of illicit and illegal drugs, but they don’t always consider that their prescriptions are drugs too.
-The only difference is that prescription drugs have a specific use worth the potential side effects and risks of taking the drug.
+The only difference is that prescription drugs have a specific use, worth the potential side effects and risks of taking the drug.

+That can lead to people taking potentially toxic drug combinations, like Xanax and alcohol.
 The problem worsens when you consider the casual approach many people have to using alcohol and how common alcohol is in our culture.

-Xanax is the single most commonly prescribed psychiatric drug in the United States.
+Xanax is the single most commonly prescribed psychiatric drug in the United States.[1]
 It’s a benzodiazepine and produces calming effects in users.
-It can help control various mental health symptoms but is most commonly used to control anxiety.
+It can help control various mental health symptoms, but is most commonly used to control anxiety.

 Xanax works on your central nervous system for most of its effects, which is important because alcohol also affects your central nervous system.
+There are a lot of potential side effects from Xanax, including:[2]

-Again, most people don’t have severe side effects from Xanax and may only have one or two side effects from that list at the proper dose and when Xanax is taken responsibly.
+Most people don’t have severe side effects from Xanax and may only have one or two side effects from that list at the proper dose and when Xanax is taken responsibly.

+In addition to those side effects, alcohol use can increase your long-term risk of various conditions.[4]
 For instance, your cancer risk increases with alcohol, especially chronic use, binge drinking, or drinking too much in one sitting.

 Alcohol use also puts a lot of strain on your liver and kidneys, which can cause problems with other drug use, even if it isn’t a direct problem with your alcohol use.
+Additionally, you are at higher risk of heart disease, strokes, and high blood pressure.

 While Xanax and alcohol are considered safe when used responsibly and in reasonable doses, these medications can have a variety of frightening and potentially fatal interactions when taken together.

 One of the reasons that Xanax and alcohol are so dangerous when taken together is that they both work to calm or depress your central nervous system.
+That’s why these drugs produce calm, happy feelings in the people who use them.
+However, when your central nervous system is too depressed, many issues can be potentially fatal if they aren’t treated immediately.

 There are two primary concerns when you mix Xanax and alcohol.
 The first is that taking the drugs together greatly increases the chances that you will overdose on one or both of them, leading to organ damage, serious side effects, and death.[5]